Zoo Miami Helps Discover A Brand New Spider Species In Miami

 More than two years later, another spider was found and sent out to experts for an evaluation.

 Eventually, it made its way to Dr. Rebecca Godwin of Piedmont College in Georgia who was in the process of looking at this group of spiders, which are related to tarantulas, and making detailed classifications and descriptions of the members of this Genus Ummidia found in North America.
-Dr. Godwin confirmed that it was a previously undescribed species.READ MORE: 'Plus-Up' Stimulus Checks Going Out To Those Who Were Underpaid
+Dr. Godwin confirmed that it was a previously undescribed species.READ MORE: Tampa Man Faces DUI Manslaughter Following Fatal Accident

 “The fact that a new species like this could be found in a fragment of endangered forest in the middle of the city underscores the importance of preserving these ecosystems before we lose not only what we know, but also what is still to be discovered.
 Venoms of related species have been found to contain compounds with potential use as pain medications and cancer treatments,” said Frank Ridgley, DVM, Zoo Miami Conservation & Veterinary Services Manager.